 The EVE program was designed to help advocate for women.
 The EVE lawyers at Grewal Law PLLC have over 50 years of legal experience in family law.
 The program is designed to help women obtain a competent legal team who will fight for them.
 The attorneys in the program will take the time to learn about your family and the circumstances impacting your case.
-Our Lansing family lawyers will be your advocates and will provide you with personalized service throughout your court proceedings.
+Our team will be your advocate and will provide you with personalized service throughout your court proceedings.

 Hire an Experienced Family Law Attorney